ksevindik/ksevindik.github.io/_posts/2013-06-04-how-to-build-sessionfactory-in-hibernate-4.md

+---
+layout: post
-# How to build SessionFactory in Hibernate 4
+title: How to build SessionFactory in Hibernate 4
+author: Kenan Sevindik
+---

 Well, I think it is the first time in Hibernate’s history that it is released with incomplete feature implementations and documentation.
 I came to this conclusion when I see `Configuration.buildSessionFactory()` method as deprecated.